Civil Rights Movement Timeline

 (Raleigh, N.C.)
 The Student Nonviolent Coordinating Committee (SNCC) is founded at Shaw University, providing young Black people with a place in the civil rights movement.
 The SNCC later grows into a more radical organization, especially under the leadership of Stokely Carmichael (1966–1967).

-During civil rights protests in Birmingham, Ala., Commissioner of Public Safety Eugene "Bull" Connor uses fire hoses and police dogs on Black demonstrators.
+During civil rights protests in Birmingham, Alabama, Commissioner of Public Safety Eugene "Bull" Connor uses fire hoses and police dogs on Black demonstrators.
 These images of brutality, which are televised and published widely, are instrumental in gaining sympathy for the civil rights movement around the world.

 (Jackson, Miss.)
 Mississippi's NAACP field secretary, 37-year-old Medgar Evers, is murdered outside his home.
 Byron De La Beckwith is tried twice in 1964, both trials resulting in hung juries.
-Thirty years later he is convicted for murdering Evers.
+Thirty years later he is convicted of murdering Evers.

 (Washington, D.C.)
 About 200,000 people join the March on Washington.
 Congregating at the Lincoln Memorial, participants listen as Martin Luther King delivers his famous "I Have a Dream" speech.
+The impact of the speech is seen as being a major factor in the passing for the Civil Rights Act of 1964.

 (Birmingham, Ala.)
 Four young girls (Denise McNair, Cynthia Wesley, Carole Robertson, and Addie Mae Collins) attending Sunday school are killed when a bomb explodes at the Sixteenth Street Baptist Church, a popular location for civil rights meetings.
 Riots erupt in Birmingham, leading to the deaths of two more Black youths.

 The 24th Amendment abolishes the poll tax, which originally had been instituted in 11 southern states after Reconstruction to make it difficult for poor Black people to vote.
+The poll tax was a fee required by states before a person became eligible to vote in a national election.
+Scrapping the poll tax, President Lyndon B. Johnson said, “There can be no one too poor to vote.”

 The Council of Federated Organizations (COFO), a network of civil rights groups that includes CORE and SNCC, launches a massive effort to register Black voters during what becomes known as the Freedom Summer.
 It also sends delegates to the Democratic National Convention to protest—and attempt to unseat—the official all-white Mississippi contingent.

 (Neshoba Country, Miss.)
 The bodies of three civil-rights workers—two white, one Black—are found in an earthen dam, six weeks into a federal investigation backed by President Johnson.
-James E. Chaney, 21; Andrew Goodman, 21; and Michael Schwerner, 24, had been working to register Black voters in Mississippi, and, on June 21, had gone to investigate the burning of a Black church.
+James E. Chaney, 21; Andrew Goodman, 21; and Michael Schwerner, 24, had been working to register Black voters in Mississippi, and, on June 21, had gone to investigate the burning of a black church.
 They were arrested by the police on speeding charges, incarcerated for several hours, and then released after dark into the hands of the Ku Klux Klan, who murdered them.

 (Harlem, N.Y.)
 Malcolm X, Black nationalist and founder of the Organization of Afro-American Unity, is shot to death.
 It is believed the assailants are members of the Black Muslim faith, which Malcolm had recently abandoned in favor of orthodox Islam.